-The Israelites are being chased by the Egyptian army.
+The Israelites are being chased.
 They’re standing before the Red Sea.
 God sent them there, but now they’re trapped with no way out.
 Moses raises his hand.
 Then God makes the east wind rise, which splits the waters.
 The Israelites walk across the seafloor to the opposite shore.
 Then the waves swallow the Egyptians.

 water ∙ movement ∙ change

 Even God can’t do anything on his own.

 “I actually believe that needing others is an incredibly beautiful, sacred thing.
 We need to stop believing in this kind of toxic idea of self-reliance.
 People often say to me, ‘You’re so brave.
 You’re so strong.’
 But I’m actually really fragile and that’s okay.”